hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 #### Running gProfiler

-1. Go to RStudio and click on the File menu and select 'Open project ...'

-2. Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file.

-3. Take your ordered gene list `sigOE` and paste it in the `Query' box.
+Copy and paste the genes in `results_OE_sortedPval.txt`in the `DEanalysis/results` directory and paste it in the `Query' box.

 * Under **Options**: keep all defaults checked but check _ordered_query_ and for _Hierarchical Filtering_ use the pulldown to select _Best per parent_
 * From the functional evidence selections choose the following: Gene Ontology (biological process, molecular function), [KEGG](http://www.genome.jp/kegg/) ([KEGG paper](http://nar.oxfordjournals.org/content/44/D1/D457.full.pdf)), and [Reactome](http://www.reactome.org).